 There are many appliances you need to run your home.
 During the warm season you may need an AC system or a heat pump.
 During the winter, most homeowners require a furnace or air handler.
-Then you have washer and dryers, stoves, refrigerators…the list seems to go on forever.
+Then you have washer and dryers, stoves, refrigerators…the list seems endless.

-But the thing homeowners definitely know is they require hot water.
+But one thing homeowners absolutely know is they need hot water.
 Most homes have a water heater – or in some homes a boiler is used to heat up the water.
 Have you noticed which heating system your home uses to heat your water?
-A-PLUS Service Experts Heating & Air Conditioning is here to help clarify the difference between the two heating systems.
+A-PLUS Service Experts is here to help clarify the difference between the two heating systems.

-A water heater is a large tank that, yes, heats water.
-The heat is either created by burning gas or by employing electricity.
-A standard water heater will heat the water and then store it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
-As the hot water leaves the tank, fresh cold water enters to the bottom of the tank so it can also be heated for use across your home.
+A water heater is a storage tank that, you guessed it, heats water.
+The heat is either generated by burning gas or by employing electricity.
+A standard water heater will heat the water and then hold it at that temperature until the water is used, either for a warm bath, the washing machine, or any other hot water need.
+As the hot water leaves the tank, fresh cold water enters in the bottom of the tank so it, too, can be heated for use across your home.

-A boiler, on the other hand, can heat water that is used to bring heat to the home and heat the water.
-Another type of boiler can heat the water until it turns into steam.
-The steam will heat the water for the home but can also be circulated throughout the home and create heat through radiators.
-A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very versatile heating systems that give you great comfort during the cold winter months.
+A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
+A different type of boiler can heat the water to the point it turns into steam.
+The steam heats the water for the home but can also be distributed throughout the home and create heat through radiators.
+A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+Boilers are very flexible heating systems that give you great comfort during the cold season.
 Updated boilers are also very energy efficient.

-Trying to choose which water heating system is best for you?
-Call A-PLUS Service Experts Heating & Air Conditioning in Waldorf today and we’ll come out and provide you a no-charge in-home estimate.
+Trying to choose which water heating system is right for you?
+Call A-PLUS Service Experts in Waldorf today and we’ll come out and provide you a no-charge in-home estimate.